erandiganepola/wso2-cloud-flutter-demo/README.md

   - Subscribe to previously published API from the newly created application.

-  - Sign in to [WSO2 Keymanager](https://keymanager.api.cloud.wso2.com/carbon/) by giving username as `youruser@email.com@tenantdomain` and give your password.
-Then enable [Allow authentication without client secret configuration under the OIDC service provider config](https://is.docs.wso2.com/en/latest/learn/configuring-oauth2-openid-connect-single-sign-on/).
+  - You need to enable ["Allow authentication without client secret configuration" under the OIDC service provider config](https://is.docs.wso2.com/en/latest/learn/configuring-oauth2-openid-connect-single-sign-on/) in WSO2 API Cloud to use `Authorization code grant type with PKCE` **without client secret**.
+For that please send an email to `cloud@wso2.com` to configure it for your application.

   - Set relevant values as your `AUTH_CLIENT_ID` and `TENANT_DOMAIN` in cloned project's `lib/utils/constants.dart` file.
 Sample is given below: